CODARcode/MGARD/doc/MGARD-CPU.md

-#MGARD-CPU
+# MGARD-CPU

 `MGARD-CPU` is a CPU implementation of the MGARD lossy compressor.
-It is built by defualt and used as base implementation for `MGARD-ROI` and `MGARD-QOI`.
+It is built by default and used as the base implementation for `MGARD-ROI` and `MGARD-QOI`.

 ### Building and Installing